supervisely/docs/neural-networks/model-evaluation-benchmark/instance-segmentation.md

 ## Classification Accuracy

-We also measure the classification accuracy of instance segmentation models.
+We additionally measure the classification accuracy of an instance segmentation model.
 This metric represents the percentage of correctly labeled instances among all instances where the predicted segmentation masks accurately match the ground truth masks (with an IoU greater than 0.5, regardless of class).
-Classification accuracy tells us: If the model correctly identifies the shape and location of objects in an image, how often does it assign the right label to them?
+Classification accuracy tells us: When a model correctly identifies the shape and location of objects in an image, how often does it assign the right label to these objects?

 The formula for classification accuracy is: